End-to-End Learning on 3D Protein Structure for Interface Prediction: Dataset

 \section{Dataset}

-We construct two separate datasets for testing and training our method.
-The first, $\mathcal{C}_p$, is our gold standard data-limited dataset which we use for testing performance.
-It comprises the 230 protein complexes in the Docking Benchmark 5 (DB5) dataset \parencite{Vreven2015a}.
-Interfacial amino acids (i.e., the labels) are defined based on the final bound complex, but the 3D structures used as input to the model are derived from the individual unbound proteins.
-The data distribution therefore closely matches that which we would see when predicting interfaces on new examples, which will be provided in their unbound states.
-Additionally, the range of difficulty and of interaction types in this dataset (e.g. enzyme-inhibitor, antibody-antigen) provides us with good coverage of typical test cases we might see in the wild.
-Previous state-of-the-art methods, which can only leverage $C_p$, train on on the first 140 complexes of $\mathcal{C}_p$, validate on the next 35 complexes, and use the final 55 as a test set \parencite {Fout2017b, Sanchez-Garcia2018}.
-We refer to these as $\mathcal{C}_p^{train}$, $\mathcal{C}_p^{val}$, and $\mathcal{C}_p^{test}$, respectively. $\mathcal{C}_p^{test}$ represents the most recently released complexes in DB5, and its use as a testing set allows for an estimation of these method's performance on unreleased data.
+The best existing methods for protein interface prediction rely on the Docking Benchmark 5 (DB5) dataset \parencite{Vreven2015a}.
+This gold-standard set contains most known labeled examples for the protein interface prediction problem.
+It is also relatively small: 230 complexes in total.
+Interfacial amino acids (i.e., the labels) are defined based on the structure of the two proteins bound together, but the three-dimensional structures used as input to the model are those of the two proteins when they are unbound.
+The data distribution therefore closely matches that which we would see when predicting interfaces for new examples, which are provided in their unbound states as we do not know the structure of the resulting complex a priori.
+Additionally, the range of difficulties and of interaction types in this dataset (e.g., enzyme-inhibitor, antibody-antigen) provides good coverage of typical test cases one might see in the wild.
+State-of-the-art methods \parencite {Fout2017b, Sanchez-Garcia2018} further split DB5 into a training/validation set of 175 complexes, DB5-train, corresponding to DB4 (the complexes from the previous version, Docking Benchmark 4) and a test set, DB5-test, of 55 complexes (the complexes added in the update from DB4 to DB5).
+This time-based split simulates the ability of these methods to predict unreleased complexes, as opposed to a random split which has more training/testing cross-contamination.
+For comparison we also use DB5-test as our test set.